 Social media marketing is something that many businesses do because they know their potential customers hang out on social media sites.
-In fact, social media plays a big part in how your company is perceived.
+In fact, social media plays a big part in how your company is perceived, such as exposure from Facebook Ads.
 However, it does take quite a lot of time and patience, something that not all business owners have a lot of.
 The work can be outsourced, but there are pros and cons that you need to be aware of.
 Here are some of them.

 - You will have a lot more time to spend on other aspects of your business, something that most business owners will appreciate.